tozti/tozti/docs/meta/tests.rst

 You might need to install `chromedriver` (chrome driver) or `geckodriver` (Firefox driver).

 To run the tests, the simplest way is to execute `pytest tests/ --driver [Firefox|Chrome]` to launch the whole test suite.
-If you want to only execute the tests included in `tests/test_foo.py`, then you might launch the command `pytest tests/test_foo.py --driver [Firefox|Chrome]`.
+If you want to only execute the tests included in `tests/test_foo.py`, then you can use the command `pytest tests/test_foo.py --driver [Firefox|Chrome]`.

-If you have problem with the tests, it might be because they are launched with `python2` instead of `python3`.
+If you have any problems with the tests, it might be because they are launched with `python2` instead of `python3`.
 In this case, instead of running `pytest [args]`, run `python3 -m pytest [args]`

 Test architecture
 =================

-We can divide our testing architecture in three parts.
+We can divide our testing architecture into three parts.

 Travis
 ------

 We are using travis_ for continuous integrations.
-Each time a commit is pushed on `master`, `travis` will install every things `tozti` needs to run and also execute our test suite.
-This enable us to see in a glance if the modifications we made are breaking something.
+Each time a commit is pushed on `master`, `travis` will install everything `tozti` needs to run and also execute our test suite.
+This enables us to see in a glance if the modifications we made are breaking something.

 Unit testing